Expanding neutrino oscillation parameter measurements in NOvA using a Bayesian approach: Oscillation parameter inferences using Markov Chain Monte Carlo

 \subsubsection{``Stan:'' Hamiltonian MCMC}

 Though the \mrrtt{} method proposes samples quickly, they are typically highly autocorrelated.
-Its sampling proposals can also be inefficient if the posterior is sharply concentrated.
+Its sampling proposals can also be inefficient if the posterior has both sharply concentrated and broader regions.
 Other MCMC methods have been developed to address these shortcomings, including one called ``Hamiltonian'' MCMC inference (\hmcmc).
 We implemented a C++ interface to the Stan modeling platform~\cite{Stan-manual} to obtain \hmcmc{} samples.

 The main difference between \hmcmc{} and \mrrtt{} is how proposals are generated.
 Rather than proposing randomly, \hmcmc{} views the posterior surface as a topographical one that can be explored by a fictitious particle.
-Samples correspond to trajectories under the influence of a gravitational potential whose gradient corresponds to that of higher posterior density.
+Samples correspond to this particle's trajectories under the influence of a gravitational potential whose gradient aligns with the direction of higher posterior density.
 Endowing the particle with an initial momentum that counterbalances the centripetal force from gravitation produces stable trajectories that traverse the highest density region of posterior space \cite{Betancourt:2017}. \hmcmc{} does this by numerically integrating Hamilton's equations for the fictitious particle system with its position $\vec{q}$ (which correspond to the parameters of interest) and momentum $\vec{p}$ coordinates, and a Hamiltonian $H = -\log (\text{posterior})$.
-This approach produces samples that are nearly uncorrelated without thinning at the expense of additional computing cycles to compute the gradient of the posterior.
-(Compare the $7 \times 10^{7}$ Stan samples we obtained, which require no thinning, to the $5 \times 10^{5}$ effective samples mentioned above for ARIA that remain after thinning.)
+This approach produces samples that are nearly uncorrelated at the expense of additional computing cycles to compute the gradient of the posterior.
+The $7 \times 10^{7}$ Stan samples we obtained may be compared to the $10^{5}$ effective samples mentioned above for ARIA.
 We find Stan's default choices of the sampling distribution for the pseudoparticle kinetic energies and the integration stopping condition to be sufficient for our needs (see App.~\ref{app:Stan defaults}).